tedivm/stash-docs/Handlers.rst

     $subHandlers[] = new Stash\Handler\Memcached();

     $options = array('handlers' => $subHandlers);
-    $handler = new Stash\Handler\MultiHandler($options);
+    $handler = new Stash\Handler\Composite($options);

-    $stash = new Stash\Cache($handler);
+    $pool = new Stash\Pool($handler);
-    $stash->makeKey('test');
+    $item = $pool->getItem('test');

-    // First it checks StashApc.
-If that fails it checks StashFileSystem.
+    // First it checks Apc.
+If that fails it checks FileSystem.
 If that succeeds it stores the returned value
-    // from StashFileSystem into StashApc and then returns the value.
+    // from FileSystem into Apc and then returns the value.
     $data = $stash->get();

-    // First the data is stored in StashFileSystem, and then it is put into StashApc.
+    // First the data is stored in FileSystem, and then it is put into Apc.
     $stash->store($data);

-    // As with the store, function, the data is first removed from StashFileSystem before being cleared from StashApc.
+    // As with the store function, the data is first removed from FileSystem before being cleared from Apc.
     $stash->clear();